Lucivln/Hash_Generator_Cracker/README.md

   - SHA-384
   - SHA-512

 - **Password Cracking**: Users can attempt to crack a hashed password by providing a target hash and a dictionary file containing potential passwords.
-The supported hash algorithms for password cracking are MD5 and SHA-1.
+The supported hash algorithms for password cracking:
+  - MD5
+  - SHA-1

 - **Dark Mode**: The application provides a dark mode option for improved readability in low-light environments.